jappeace/jappeaceApplication/content/mtl.md

    |
 54 |     print =<< runExceptT (flip evalStateT mempty $ assignIndexToVariables2 ast vars)
 ```
-This looks like scary, maybe this is even the one type error I can't
+This looks scary, maybe this the one, the one type error I can't
 solve?
-After all, I've been waiting on that one for over 4 years now, still have managed to solve them all, somehow.
+After all, I've been waiting for that one for over four years now,
+I still have managed to solve them all, somehow.
 But no,
-this is known as the [n^2-instances problem](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue)[^not-aprove],
+this is known as the [$n^2$-instances problem](http://felixmulder.com/writing/2020/08/08/Revisiting-application-structure#the-n2-issue)[^not-aprove],
-which sounds impressive, but the solution is deceptively simple:
+which sounds very impressive.
+However for now we completely ignore that problem
+by providing an instance which solves this type error:

 [^not-aprove]: I'm linking to this blog as an explenation of the n^2 instances problem.
                I definitely don't endorse using Overlappable as a solution for it.